 May 06, 2023

-Xbox Adaptive Contoller Build V3
+Xbox Adaptive Controller Build V3

 Completed my son's third Xbox Adaptive Controller today.
 My son has cerebral palsy which affects his core muscles in which he can not walk, sit up or have much use of his arms and hands.
 Instead, he uses his legs and feet to explore his surroundings.
 And he's very good at using them, along with his amazing problem solving brain, to do just about anything that arms and hands can do.
 So, this controller was built just for that, this time allowing him to use two feet at once.
 His current favorite games are Minecraft, Roblox, Goat Simulator, Spongebob Battle of Bikini Bottom, Kart Racers, Lego games, and Paw Patrol.